citusdata/mongo_fdw/README.md

     foreign tables from the same foreign server, instead of fetching all the rows for both the tables and performing a join locally.
 Default is `true`.

+  * `mongo_fdw.enable_aggregate_pushdown`: If `true`, pushes aggregate
+	operations to the foreign server, instead of fetching rows from the foreign server and performing the operations locally.
+Default is `true`.

   * `mongo_fdw.enable_order_by_pushdown`: If `true`, pushes the order by operation to the foreign server, instead of fetching rows from the foreign server and performing the sort locally.
 Default is `true`.